 Bluff Manufacturing’s cantilever racks provide superior storage solutions.
-Custom designed for an ideal configuration specific to your needs and storage space, our cantilever racks maximize space both vertically and horizontally to provide you with an economical, efficient storage and retrieval system.
+Value-engineered design for an ideal configuration specific to your needs and storage space, our cantilever racks maximize space both vertically and horizontally to provide you with an economical, efficient storage and retrieval system.
 In addition, our all-structural steel fabrication ensures a long life for your storage investment.
 Below are significant benefits of using a cantilever rack in your warehouse or dock facility:

 - Minimize footprint of storage space while maximizing vertical and horizontal space density usage.